Hannyel0/Simple-server/README.md

 - Serves static files (HTML, JavaScript) dynamically.
 - Uses environment variables for configuration.
 - Custom error handling for missing files and server issues.
+- Reload the browser when changes are detected.

 ---